Extended usage¶

 If you use the DEM from the SRTM data hosted by OpenTopography, please use this citation: NASA Shuttle Radar Topography Mission (SRTM) (2013).
 Shuttle Radar Topography Mission (SRTM) Global.
 Distributed by OpenTopography. https://doi.org/10.5069/G9445JDF.
 Accessed: 2022-11-18.
 With the in-text citation: NASA Shuttle Radar Topography Mission (2013).

-Time evolution tab
+Time evolution tab¶

-In this tab (Figure 7) you can provide all the parameters that control the time evolution of the input topography.
+In this tab (Figure 7) you can provide all the parameters controlling the time evolution of the input topography.
 In PecubeGUI you can provide the time evolution parameters (cf. “time_topo”,” amplification”, “offset”, and “output”) by filling in the table or by copying/pasting values from an excel file to the table.
 The number of rows in the table automatically updates from the value written in the parameter “ntime” (Figure 7).

 Figure 7.
 “Time evolution” tab where to provide the parameters related to the time evolution of the topography.
-In this example, the topography evolution is defined relative to the maximum elevation.
+In this example, the topography evolution is defined relative to the maximum elevation.¶

-Thermal tab
+Thermal tab¶

 The user can also set a non-uniform heat production rate.
 An exponential decrease of heat production rate with depth can be specified by checking the box “use e-folding HP”.
 A small window pops up where you can provide the heat production rate and the e-folding depth.
-In the input parameters for pecube, the heat production rate will then be negative to inform pecube you want to use a non-uniform heat production rate.

 Figure 9.
-“Geotherm” tab where to provide parameters related to Thermal properties of the crust and the atmosphere.
+“Geotherm” tab where to provide parameters related to Thermal properties of the crust and the atmosphere.¶

-Data tab
+Data tab¶

 none: Pecube will not predict any thermochronological ages